 The Filipino-American community’s over- whelming support for the first Seafood City Supermarket in San Diego, led to more stores openings in all over California.

-Today, Seafood City Supermarket has stores in California, Nevada, Washington, Hawaii and soon in Chicago and Canada.
-They truly determined on spreading their flagship philosophy of “True Filipino Goodness” to even more states soon.
+Today, Seafood City Supermarket has stores in California, Nevada, Washington, Hawaii, Chicago and Toronto, Canada.
+They are truly determined on spreading their flagship philosophy of “True Filipino Goodness” to even more states soon.